Summary for: VolumeConnection < ThermalNetworkConnection

 - The heat flux out of or into the FE model is realized as a uniform heat generation density across

-, equal to the total flux divided by the combined area ofthis.elements
+this.elements, equal to the total flux divided by the combined area ofthis.elementsand the volume height.